Mahfuza-Nadia/Case_Study_Bike-share-analysis/images/README.md

-This folder contains selected visualizations and screenshots from the Tableau dashboard.
+This folder contains the Tableau workbook used to create the Cyclistic bike-share analysis dashboard.